JackPatt1122/BloodBot/README.md

 # slackbot_events_api_example
 This is a basic example of how to build a slack bot using the events API.

-## Main Features
-1. Reply to the message 'BOT TEST' when it is posted to a slack channel with the bots handle mentioned.

 ## Explanation of Files
 1. slackbot_events_api_example.py: Source code for the slack bot.